goliatone/rpi-pir-sensor/README.md

 Simple PoC to collect motion data using Raspberry Pi's.

 Flow:
 - Develop in your computer.
-- Have RPi with `git` and `docker` installed.
+- Have RPi with `git` and `docker` installed to build images.
 - Build `github.com/goliatone/rpi-pir-sensor` in your pi.
 - Push image to docker hub.

-Currently we are using ssh remote commands to deploy new sensor instances.
-In the future we want to have a `docker` cluster where you can remotely push

-## Deployment
-Working on integrating with RabbitHook and RabbitHook client.
+- Pull image on client RPi.

 ## Development